robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 A NumPy array is a multidimensional table of data, which can be any type at all.
 The innermost arrays can potentially be different sizes - this is a "jagged array".
 If all the items are all of some simple type like integer or float, then NumPy will store them as a compact C data structure in memory.

 A PyTorch tensor is nearly the same thing as a NumPy array, but with additional restrictions that unlocks some additional capabilities.
 A PyTorch tensor must use a single basic numeric type for all components.
 It can't be jagged like a NumPy array can.
+It's always a regularly shaped multidimensional rectangular structure.